-After over three and a half years of having this blog I could not live with the thought of not having a proper guide to my hometown, including everything I tell visitors to do in Sitges, all the places to eat, the shops to visit, the spots to take it all in, the best bars for an aperitif, the most amazing sunset and sunrise places, and also, the best hotels.
+After over three and a half years of having this blog I could not live with the thought of not having a proper guide to my hometown, including everything I tell visitors about the best things to do in Sitges, all the places to eat, the shops to visit, the spots to take it all in, the best bars for an aperitif, the most amazing sunset and sunrise places, and also, the best hotels.
 And of course, the best beaches in Sitges.

 Sitges is such a popular destination and residential address that with less than 30,000 inhabitants it receives several times its size in day visitors and overnight stays.
 With 5,000 hotel beds, 2,000 camping spots and a large proportion of Airbnb rentals, it is possible that the town receives well over a million visitors.

 A brief history of Sitges

 The word Sitges means “silo” in English and it refers to the underground holes used to store wine.
 Before the tourist and LGBT boom of the 60s and 70s, Sitges was a wine producing fishing village big in shoemaking and with a thriving artistic and cultural scene.

 The name was given by the Sitges family who took over the town in the 12th century.
 But the town’s history dates back to thousand of years ago, from the Neanderthal period when it is believed that humans inhabited the caves at either end of the town.
 A Neanderthal jaw found in the Cova del Gegant in the 1950’s dates back to 53,200 years ago and is one of the oldest human remains in Catalunya.